python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 You will need to start the services separately, but if you got the previous section with Docker working, that's pretty simple:

-* `docker-compose up web` to start the site container.
+* `docker compose up web` to start the site container.
 This is required.
-* `docker-compose up snekbox` to start the snekbox container.
+* `docker compose up snekbox` to start the snekbox container.
 You only need this if you're planning on working on the snekbox cog.
-* `docker-compose up snekbox-311` to start the snekbox 3.11 container.
+* `docker compose up snekbox-311` to start the snekbox 3.11 container.
 You only need this if you're planning on working on the snekbox cog.
-* `docker-compose up redis` to start the Redis container.
+* `docker compose up redis` to start the Redis container.
 You only need this if you're not using fakeredis.
 For more info refer to [Working with Redis](#optional-working-with-redis).

-You can start several services together: `docker-compose up web snekbox redis`.
+You can start several services together: `docker compose up web snekbox redis`.

 ##### Setting Up a Development Environment
 The bot's code is Python code like any other.
 To run it locally, you will need the right version of Python with the necessary packages installed:

-1. Make sure you have [Python 3.10](https://www.python.org/downloads/) installed.
+1. Make sure you have [Python 3.11](https://www.python.org/downloads/) installed.
 It helps if it is your system's default Python version.
 2. [Install Poetry](https://github.com/python-poetry/poetry#installation).
 3. [Install the dependencies](../installing-project-dependencies).